juliamwangi123/Burger-Palace/README.md

 # Burger-Palace
 IP1
-Burger palace website its a restraunt website that i  built a replica I used both HTML and CSS  for the structure its not resposive
+Burger palace a restaraunt website that i  built a replica of I used both HTML and CSS  for the structure its not resposive